Financial wellbeing

 The app is free to download from either the App Store or Google Play.
 For more information visit the TOTUM website, or for details on pricing and directions on how to order your TOTUM card click here and start taking steps to improving your financial wellbeing today.

-We're pleased to announce a new programme of financial awareness webinars for 2023, arranged in conjunction with Insight Financial Associates.
+Following the financial awareness webinars in 2023, we're pleased to announce new sessions for 2024 that have been arranged in conjunction with Insight Financial Associates.
 All webinars can be booked and accessed via Eventbrite - just click on the relevant links below to book your place(s).
-Sessions will be held online unless specified otherwise.
+Alternatively, you can sign up by scanning the relevant QR code on the posters linked to from the right hand side of this webpage.

 This session will cover: